 Getting paid to do something is a definite stamp of approval.
 It’s validation that your skill is a worthwhile tradeoff for someone else’s money.

-5. What do people say that you’re good at?
+5. What do people say you’re good at?

 Do people ever suggest careers that you might be good at?
 Even if this advice is completely unsolicited and seems a bit irrelevant to the conversation?